 - Defendant’s team (Reno): Karl Hall, John Shipman, McKean (sp?), legal assistant, Sabra Newby (City Manager)

 Kerry Doyle opened with the argument that the flooding was caused by “pavement and pumping” the responsibility of the city.
 Reno allowed development that paved over soil that previously absorbed winter run off and pumped treated waste water into Swan Lake.
 The previous “wet” years of 1986, 1997, and 2006 did not produce comparable flooding.
 Reno chose to expand into the North Valleys by 1,000 acres in 1986 despite reports that this would cause flooding.
 She cited the Quad-Knopf report of the area.
 She went on to argue that the City was guilty of Inverse Condemnation, Trespass, Nuisance, and Conversion.
 She defined “Inverse Condemnation” as the government using your property without compensation.
 She defined “Conversion” as the government interfering with “use and enjoyment” of the owner’s property.

-John Shipman opened for the city claiming that the city mostly impacted the Silver Lake basin, not the Swan Lake basin.
+Jonathan Shipman opened for the city claiming that the city mostly impacted the Silver Lake basin, not the Swan Lake basin.
 He went on with a presentation “Who, What, When, Where, Why?” that seemed more like a glossary of terms than any kind of argument.
 It was mind numbing.
 Perhaps that was the point.
-He went on to say it was a natural disaster created by man-made rivers, and the residents were living in a flood plane.
+He went on to say it was a natural disaster created by atmospheric rivers, and the residents were living in a flood plane.

 David “Mike” Walls took the stand and testified about the terrible flooding on his property.
 He has been living with his wife in a neighbors travel trailer since March of 2017.
 Their home is uninhabitable with no electrical service and a submerged septic tank.
 He has lived there 40 years and seen the previous heavy storms but never saw flooding like this.